- According to IEC and GB

 For installations classified into the industrial level range, utilizing shielded cables is the best option.
 This is due to the high resistance these cables provide in protecting the content, which is usually transferred through it in the long run.
 Nowadays, since data is usually transmitted from station to station through cables and towers, we cannot overemphasize the need for shielded cables.
 As mentioned previously, the primary threat to data transfer is usually EMI or Electromagnetic Interference.

 That is why the utilization of shielded cables is essential if you want to protect your data.
 This is why most facilities that utilize equipment that disperse electromagnetic waves ensure that they make installations using shielded cables, thereby increasing the protection of data from electromagnetic decomposition.
-Since cables are a source of EMI, they serve as the best protection against this menace.
+Adding drain wire will ground a portion of the current, which will reduce the risk of safety.

 When to use shielded cables